BrunoSantosPK/BrunoSantosPK/README.md

 I work with back-end, but sometimes I make few projects in front-end.
 My master skills are JavaScript, TypeScript and Python.
 I use Node.js and Flask as frameworks back-end full stack.

 My current project is a platform for improve self knowledge.
-For this, I use psycometric techniques with gamification process, to create a simple and intuitive system to measure and motivate users.
+For this, I use psycometric techniques with gamification process, to create a simple and intuitive system to evaluate and motivate users.

 If yout want contact me, use this e-mail: